scAB1001/notes-md/uni/semester1/comp3932/Project Outline and Specification (week 6).md

 ---
 - User Testing: All participants will provide informed consent; right to withdraw at any time; no medical professionals required for initial testing
-- Health & Safety: VR usage guidelines provided; regular breaks enforced; participants screened for epilepsy or motion sickness susceptibility
+- Health and Safety: VR usage guidelines provided; regular breaks enforced; participants screened for epilepsy or motion sickness susceptibility
 - Intellectual Property: Clear acknowledgment of university and individual contributions; no use of proprietary medical data.
 Ethical approval is required for the user-testing portion.